 Wash both sides of the perilla leaves under running water, one leaf at a time.
 Shake off the excess water.
 Do not dry completely.
 Dredge both sides of the perilla leaves in the flour, one leaf at a time.

 Place a perilla leaf on your hand.
-Add about a tablespoon of stuffing to the upper half of the perilla leaves.
+Add about a tablespoon of stuffing to the upper half of the perilla leaf.
 Spread evenly with a spoon.
 Bring the other half of the leaf over to cover the stuffing.
 Lightly flatten it with your hand.
 (Do this step for each leaf before the next step.)

 Alternatively you can stuff zucchinis or peppers: